tales/sourceoftales/README.md

     # the last parameter is a path to a branding file, which can be
     # omitted, but it pre-dials the connection to the localhost server.
     src/mana -u -d ../lpc2012 docs/lpc2012.mana

+Now you should see the mana client started.

+It is ready to register an account at your local server, so click on 'Register' and provide a username, password and an email address.
+The emailaddress is not needed for local testing, but it is intended to be used for password reset, but unfortunatly you need to provide an email address which looks reasonable.

+After registering, you'll be redirected to the character creation screen, which lets you create a character and then exploring the world we created as the lpc2012 entry.

+Once you are done playing, you can quit the client by pressing ESCape and confirming the quit.

+The game servers keep running, so you can later join again.
+In case you want to stop them as well:

+    killall manaserv-game
+    sleep5
+    killall manaserv-account